Terri Witek

-Terri Witek (born Therese Ann Damm in Sandusky, Ohio, United States) is a U.S. poet.
+Terri Witek (born Therese Ann Damm in Sandusky, Ohio, United States) is an American poet.

 Biography

 Witek holds a Ph.D. from Vanderbilt University and, in addition to teaching Poetry in the Expanded Field in the graduate program, directs the undergraduate Sullivan Creative Writing Program at Stetson University in DeLand, Florida, where she holds the Art & Melissa Sullivan Chair in Creative Writing.